metguy/trending_youtubers/README.md

 ### Future Work
 This project will be ongoing as I plan to add more visuals but also add in new data six months from now to get a more indepth analysis on the trends.
 1. Go through and remove special characters in Jupyter Notebooks as best practice.
-This will entail me needing to recreate current Tableau visualizations, so it will be done after project deadline.
+This will entail me needing to recreate current Tableau visualizations, update the code & recreate csv files, and update the README section.
+So I'll start  after project deadline.
 2. I'd like to add more worksheets to my Tableau Dashboard, creating visualizations with the columns '23 Uploads, '23 Video Views, '23 Pop, '24 Avg.
 Views, '24 Avg.
 Likes, and '24 Avg.
 Comments.
 3. Extract data using an API or by other scrape methods from a website on the top 50 YouTuber stats in half a year.